Student Profiles

 Advisor: Jing Jing Chang

-Will Kummer completed his BA in English with a Major in Writing, Rhetoric and Discourse Studies at Brock University, during which time it was not unlikely to discover him haunting the hallways of Mackenzie Chown and basking in the beauty of the Niagara escarpment.
-Following this, he completed his MA in English and Film at Wilfrid Laurier University, where he remains to this day.
-This degree culminated in a Major Research Paper on Ali Smith’s Autumn, Charles Dickens’ A Tale of Two Cities, Brexit and the French Revolution, written under the guidance and with recourse to the wisdom of Dr. Lynn Shakinovsky.
+Will Kummer is a fourth year PhD candidate.
+He completed his BA in English with a Major in Writing, Rhetoric and Discourse Studies at Brock University, atop the beautiful Niagara escarpment.
+Following this, he completed his MA in English and Film here at Wilfrid Laurier University.
+This degree culminated in a Major Research Paper written under the guidance and with recourse to the wisdom of Dr. Lynn Shakinovsky on Ali Smith’s Autumn, Charles Dickens’ A Tale of Two Cities, Brexit and the French Revolution.

 Daniel T. Moore completed his BA with honors in History and English at McMaster University in Hamilton, followed by an MA in Literature and Critical Theory at the same institution.
 His Master’s thesis focused on Philip Pullman’s His Dark Materials, and offered a critical analysis of the age-oriented power dynamics in that trilogy.
 That thesis was entitled "Rewriting the Fall: Lyra Belacqua’s Resistance to Adult Ideology in His Dark Materials.”